Codecademy/docs/content/go/concepts/structs/struct.md

 In this example, `Rectangle` is the name of the struct, and `width` and `height` are the fields contained in it.
 The fields have a corresponding data type, float64, to be able to store decimal numbers.
-In this particular example, both members have the same data type, but they could have had different ones.
+In this particular example, both members have the same data type, but it's not mandatory.

 ## Setting values